Zaloog/rye-tui/README.md

 Also check the [Changelog](https://github.com/Zaloog/rye-tui/blob/main/CHANGELOG.md) for new updates.

 ## Open Points:
-- [ ] edit button functionality for pyproject toml
-- [ ] Button to go directly to Folder
 - [ ] Support Flags for Rye Init and Rye add
 - [ ] Support publishing
 - [ ] Enable Rye Tool Management, like rye add